Brian Harelimana

-Brian Harelimana (born December 16, 1995) is a Rwandan-born Canadian football linebacker for the Montreal Alouettes of the Canadian Football League (CFL).
-He played U Sports football for the Montreal Carabins and was a fourth round draft pick by the Alouettes in 2020.
+Brian Harelimana (born December 16, 1995) is a Rwandan-Canadian professional football linebacker for the Toronto Argonauts of the Canadian Football League (CFL).
+He played U Sports football for the Montreal Carabins and was a fourth round draft pick by the Montreal Alouettes in 2020.

-Early life and education
+Early life

 Harelimana was born on December 16, 1995, in Rwanda.
 His family moved to Canada when he was young, and Harelimana attended Vanier High School.
 He played U Sports football for Montreal, ranking second on the team with 37 tackles in 2019.